 So you’ve found your dream house, made a smart offer, closed escrow, and finally gotten your hands on the keys to your new home.
 (Congratulations!)
 While homeownership brings substantial joy as well as wealth-building potential, it’s also a serious responsibility.
+However, a quality home maintenance app will make your job as a home owner a lot easier!

 You’ve got to keep track of your appliance warranties, brush up on your DIY skills, find quality service providers when you need help, and, of course, stay on top of your recurring bills and maintenance needs.